 This time however, I am observing them do the exact opposite.
 With focused determination, they are using their front legs like etheric knives to rip at the energy fields belonging to this man.
 At first, it doesn’t feel good to me to watch.
-I am not connected to their intention enough to understand what is going on exactly.
 So I move closer, leaving the thought form of this man to the florescent bulb he is fixated upon.
 As the emergency room doctors work to restore the man’s body to a state of integrity, the mantis beings work to make it impossible.
 It is like watching an energetic tug of war.
 At one point, the subordinate surgeon looks up as if he can feel that something is working against his best efforts.
 I want to know what is going on.
 The desire to know is instantly met with a vibrational increase.
 My vibration adjusts to a sixth dimensional frequency.
 Doing this causes the room itself to become more quantum-like, disorderly and confused.
 But I begin to see images of children pop up in front of me.
 I watch thousands of these successive images in what would feel to a 3-D human like seconds.
 I have the understanding.

 Born into what would be the equivalent of a middle class family in Japan, this man had what most would consider a “good life” at an exterior level.
 But his family was so concerned with upholding the family honor through his success that he suffered from an internal emptiness.
 His existence was a means to an end for his family and so he never felt loved.
 His internal world went unseen, untouched, unfelt and stayed invisible all his life.
 Of course, in his waking life, he was never conscious enough to be able to articulate what the problem was.
 He developed a desire for intimacy and unconditional love and yet continued to try to get it from the people who could only show him conditional love… Love that was conditional upon his success.
 Women only seemed to show interest in him when he appeared to be successful.
 Invitations would only be extended from colleagues when they saw they stood to gain by his status.
 His finances always went through a pattern of high and low.
 But no matter if they were high or low, he always felt the same emptiness.
 This time, in his forties, he was faced with bankruptcy.
 Today was the day it was clear that he was so in debt that he could not recover.
 He spent three hours trying to drink away the pain before deciding to end his life.
 Belief creates a prison of no return.
 He believed he could not be loved without success and now that he had failed, he would never be loved.